 - a good pinch each of cinnamon, cloves, allspice, cayenne (see cook’s note)

 - Several dashes chili powder (optional)

-First, mix all the dry ingredients together, add the tomato paste and hand mix into a thick paste.
-Smash any lumps.
-Last, add in rest of the ingredients and blend by hand to a ketchup-y consistency.
-Cover and refrigerate.
+- Last, add in rest of the ingredients and blend up by hand to a ketchup-y consistency

 Making this simple recipe would be a good time to allow a younger daughter (or son) to become your assistant cook.
 I wanted our children to get very comfortable in the kitchen.
 We’ve had some of our most fun ‘doing school’ in the kitchen.